 - State and territory activation: NEDC will systematically engage with governments and leaders in all states/and territories to support strategic planning and action including increased national/jurisdictional coordination.

 - Consultation support: NEDC will continue to provide responsive consultation support to stakeholders conducting implementation projects in a range of contexts.
+This includes stakeholders across mental health, health, psychosocial and community sectors.
 Need support with your work?
 Reach out to use at info@nedc.com.au

 - Communications: NEDC will keep our members updated on the progress of the National Strategy, providing information on our activities and those from across the sector.
 Keep an eye on your inbox for our member eBulletin and follow us on LinkedIn, Facebook, Instagram and X for more regular updates.
 Not a member of NEDC?
 You can sign up for free here.